 Statements & Questions That Could Make your Spouse Uncomfortable

 No matter how long a couple is married, it's still a work in progress.
-At least, that's how I see it.
+At least, that's how my husband and I see it.
+Even after 19 years of marriage.
 That includes communicating in a way that doesn't produce uncomfortable and hurt feelings to your spouse.

 Let's be honest.
 We have said some things to our spouse that we are not exactly proud of.
 However, it's important to understand that communicating with toxic phrases, especially in a frequent manner, can cause lasting damage to a marriage foundation.

 Listed below, are phrases that all married couples should avoid at all times.
 As always my fellow couples, Keep it Hot!

 "You Should Be More Like ____."

 Comparison is a slow killer of relationships.
 Making a statement like this means that some form of comparison has taken place.
 Never a good idea.
 Let's be real.
 No one wants to hear how they need to be like someone else.
 I know I don't.
 If one is looking to truly encourage their spouse avoid starting a sentence off this way.
 Look for more encouraging and edifying words to use with your spouse.

 Avoid the negative talk of your spouse's family members.

 Avoid the negative talk of your spouse's family members.
 Most people do not want to hear any negativity in regards to the woman/man whom brought them into this world, even if there is just cause.
 Use sensitivity in regards to your spouse’s mom/father.
 Looking for some tips to having a better relationship with your in-laws?
 Check out the Ten Basic Rules For Dealing With In-laws from Family Education.

 Avoid being overly critical of your spouse's decisions